-Q25: Replicating functions in each area is likely to lead to fragmentation of the estate which would pose significant risk to realisation of new revenue - how can these risks be avoided?
-(Please provide details in the space below)

-An alternative model could be to encourage a 'shared services' approach for assets managed at the local level.
-This could involve either a national administration to support local decision-making or a similar administration at a wider regional level to provide support services for clusters of council areas or communities.
-This would enable individual councils or communities to take decisions on the use of some, or all, assets in their area, based on reports on options and assessments prepared by a central or regional administration.
+Q25: Replicating functions in each area is likely to lead to fragmentation of estate which would pose significant risk to realisation of new revenue - how can these risks be avoided?
+(Please provide details in the space below) An alternative model could be to encourage a 'shared services' approach for assertant and the local level.
+This could involve either a national administration to support local decision-making or a similar administration at a wider regional level provide support services for clusters of council areas or communities.
+This would enable individual councils or communities to take decisions on the use of some, or all, assets in their area, based on reports on options and assessments prepared be central or regional administration.
 The central or regional administration could also undertake day to day management of, and planning for, the assets under local control.
 This approach would enable local areas to take democratic decisions on the use of an asset, even if the council or community has no, or limited, experience in managing similar assets.
-Scottish Ministers' current view is that further devolution of decision-making should be based on a shared services approach to support decision-making being organised at the national level or in a small number of clusters.
+Scottish Ministers' current view is that further devolution decision-making should be based on a shared services approach to support decision-making being organised at the national level or in a small number of clusters.
 Q26: Should shared services be a requirement of devolution to the local level of decision-making on property, rights and interests of the Crown Estate?
-(Please provide details in the space below) Q27: What are the opportunities, if any, of further devolution?
-(Please provide details in the space below)

-Q28: What are the challenges, if any, of further devolution?
-(Please provide details in the space below)
+Please provide details in the space below)

-2.6 Strategic Planning Role

-Leaving aside the options for who manages the assets, Scottish Ministers consider that there will be a continuing need to provide for strategic planning and investment strategy development on a national basis or for industry sectors, in order to coordinate work to enhance the value of the estate, in future.
+Q27: What are the opportunities, if any, of further devolution?
+(Please provide details in the space below) Q28: What are the challenges, if any, of further devolution?
+(Please provide details in the space below) 2.6 Strategic Planning Role Leaving aside the options for who manages the assets, Scottish Ministers consider that there will be a continuing need to provide for strategic planning and investment strategy development on a national basis or for industry sectors, in order to coordinate work to enhance the value of the estate, in future.
 Strategic planning will ensure continuity of investment in strategic research and initiatives, including activity to enable new industries to develop, grow and mature to a stage where they become new sources of revenue for the estate.
 Q29: Is there a need for strategic planning and a long term investment strategy, in order to co-ordinate work to enhance the value of the estate?
+YES NO Don't know